This crescent-shaped sliver of sand is a magical haven for a herd of feral horses.

-Imagine an uninhabited island shaped like a string bean where wild horses roam free and you’ll have a decent idea of Sable Island’s odd reality.
+Imagine an uninhabited island shaped like a string bean where feral horses roam free and you’ll have a decent idea of Sable Island’s odd reality.

-Located about 300 kilometers southeast of Halifax, Nova Scotia in Canada, the island, which is made entirely of sand, is a low lying stretch of land in the middle of the ocean.
+Located about more than 180 miles southeast of Halifax, Nova Scotia, the island, which is nearly 25 miles long and made entirely of sand, is a low-lying stretch of land in the middle of the ocean.
 Due to the island’s low profile and isolated placement, the oversized sandbar also has a long legacy of shipwrecks thereby earning the island the moniker, “Graveyard of the Atlantic.”

-In addition to shipwrecks, the island is known for its population of some 400 wild horses (descendants of the Shetland pony) that have lived on the island ever since their ancestors were abandoned on the island by a passing ship.
+In addition to shipwrecks, Sable Island is known for its population of some 400 feral horses that have lived there ever since their ancestors were introduced in the 18th century.
 In addition to the Sable Island Ponies, harbor and grey seals breed on the island’s shores without any human interference.

 Although this is one location where tourists don’t flock to, many are becoming fascinated with the island’s mythical description and interest in the site is growing.
 Luckily the island and its horses are protected by the Canadian government as a national park.
 At the moment, only a small number of scientists live on the island to study more about the island’s flora and fauna.
 Any potential visitors must actually clear their visit with the Canadian military.

 Not even wild horses could drag travelers to the island without permission.
 The island has an odd mix of two climate categories, humid continental, and the milder end of sub-polar oceanic, due to Gulf Stream influence, summers are also kept below 75 degrees Fahrenheit almost always by the cold Labrador current.
 One could compare its climate to that of a coastal environment in maybe a country like Denmark.